US charges second Frank college aid executive with defrauding JPMorgan | Law-Order

 US charges second Frank college aid executive with defrauding JPMorgan

-U.S. prosecutors on Wednesday unveiled an indictment charging Olivier Amar, who helped run college financial aid startup Frank, with defrauding JPMorgan Chase into buying their company for $175 million.
+U.S. prosecutors on Wednesday unveiled an indictment charging a second former executive of college financial aid startup Frank with defrauding JPMorgan Chase into buying the company for $175 million.
+Olivier Amar, 49, who was Frank's chief growth officer, was charged with wire fraud, bank fraud, securities fraud and conspiracy.

-Amar, who was Frank's chief growth officer, was charged with wire fraud, bank fraud, securities fraud and conspiracy, becoming the second company official indicted in the case.
-Frank founder Charlie Javice was arrested in April and later pleaded not guilty to the same four counts.
+Frank founder Charlie Javice, 31, was arrested in April and later pleaded not guilty to the same four counts.
 Lawyers for Amar, whose whereabouts were not immediately known, did not immediately respond to a request for comment.
 A spokesman for the U.S. Attorney's office in Manhattan also did not immediately respond to a request for comment.

 Javice filed counterclaims in February, accusing JPMorgan of harming her reputation and withholding about $28 million of payments.
 She and Amar are seeking to dismiss the bank's claims.